-These DID Resources for mental health related to dissociation and Post Traumatic Stress Disorder (PTSD) are freely available for referencing, though keep a TRIGGER WARNING in mind for some of the words that may reference issues such a*ss*ult or s**c*de.
+These resources for mental health related to dissociation and Complex Post Traumatic Stress Disorder (CPTSD) are freely available for referencing, though keep a TRIGGER WARNING in mind for some of the words that may reference issues such a*ss*ult or s**c*de.

 These Treatment centers might not be completely for DID or Dissociative Disorders, but they specify that DID is among the conditions they treat.

 Deaf – Deaf/Blind – Hard of Hearing Services